 The Super I/O provides functions that comply with ACPI (Advanced Configuration and Power Interface), which includes support of legacy and ACPI power management through an SMI or SCI function pin.
 It also features auto power management to reduce power consumption.

 1-3 Server Chassis Features

-The following is a general outline of the main features of the F424BD server chassis.
-The F424BD chassis is available in a variety of configurations.
-For more information, visit our Web site at www.supermicro.com.
+The following is a general outline of the main features of the F424BF server chassis.

 System Power